 The low price doesn’t mean it’s a cheap product, however.
-The system, for the most part, worked well in my testing, albeit not as well as more expensive systems like the Linksys Velop Dual-Band or the Asus Lyra Trio.
+For the most part, the system worked well in my testing, albeit not as well as more expensive systems like the Linksys Velop Dual-Band or the Asus Lyra Trio.

 Still, if you’re looking for a mesh system to share an average broadband connection in a relatively large home, consider this small hardware set.
 It can be a pleasant surprise.

 TOTOLINK T10: Common concept, compact design